 The city of Beppu on Kyushu Island has more hot springs than any other city in Japan.
 Every day around 130,000 tons of rich minerals and warm water flow into the soil of Beppu.
 That's about 10% of Japan's total flow.

-The city uses all that hot water in hot springs, and even sand pools.
-Some onsen seem to have water so hot it turns red like hell.
-The city even earned this nickname, with waters that reach 60 degrees.
+The city uses all of this hot water in hot springs, and even sand pools.
+Some onsen seem to have water so hot that it turns red like hell.
+The city has even gained this nickname, with water reaching 60 degrees.

 We also recommend reading: Do you know Beppu?
 The city of the Onsen?